Anal Sac Cancer in Dogs

 Supplements that may benefit a patient with anal sac cancer include anything that aids in comfortable digestion and decreased inflammation.
 Look for probiotics, such as Fortiflora (by Purina) or Proviable (by Nutramax), and omega-3 fatty acid supplements containing EPH and DHA1 (such as Welactin).

 You may find other supplements to consider with your veterinarian, as well.
-Always consult your veterinarian before adding a supplement to make sure that it is a good fit for your dog and that it won’t interfere with any of her medications or treatments (for example, artemisinin should not be given during radiation therapy).
+Always consult your veterinarian before adding a supplement to ensure that it is a good fit for your dog and won’t interfere with any of her medications or treatments.

 Integrative Therapies

 As with treatment for any cancer, an integrative approach is recommended.
-In addition to a healthy diet and supportive supplements (see above), other treatments such as massage, acupuncture, and touch therapies may help control pain and maintain quality of life.
+In addition to a healthy diet and supportive supplements, other treatments such as massage, acupuncture, and touch therapies may help control pain and maintain quality of life.

 Remember to always consult a veterinarian before trying a new supplement or treatment.